lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 Statistic Mode
 ----------------
 To enter Statistic mode :menuselection:`Settings --> Statistic Mode`.
 To enter multiple entries of data press the :guilabel:`Dat` button to enter data.
 To show how many pieces of data you have entered press the :guilabel:`N`.
 To view the mean or average of all the data press the :guilabel:`Mea` button.
+To view the standard deviation of the data press the :guilabel:`σ` with a subscript n button.
 To view the median of the data press the :guilabel:`Med` button.
 To clear the statistical memory press the :guilabel:`CSt` button.

 .. image:: kcalcstatistic.png